Alfred Tredway White

-Alfred Tredway White was born in Brooklyn, NY in 1846 to Elizabeth Tredway and Alexander White, a wealthy importer.
+Alfred Tredway White was born in Brooklyn in 1846 to Elizabeth Tredway and Alexander White, a wealthy importer.
 In addition to working in his family’s firm, White was deeply involved in Brooklyn’s First Unitarian Church.
-When White’s minister asked him to superintend the church’s new settlement school in 1869, it sparked his lifelong involvement in the education and betterment of the city’s working poor.
+When his minister asked him to superintend the church’s new settlement school in 1869, it sparked his lifelong involvement in the education and betterment of the city’s working poor.

-White was also a strong advocate for higher education and poor children.
-He is considered to have cut Brooklyn‘s infant mortality rate in half: in 1876 he built the Sea-Side Home on Coney Island to provide medical care to poor children, and founded the Brooklyn Society for the Prevention of Cruelty to Children.
-His generous contributions to the Hampton and Tuskeegee Institutes helped sustain those two schools, and his endowment of a chair at Harvard made possible a new course in social ethics.
-That course’s combination of economics with ethical philosophy was an unprecedented and celebrated model that sparked imitations at other colleges and earned White an honorary doctorate from Harvard in 1890.
+White is credited with cutting Brooklyn‘s infant mortality rate in half: in 1876 he built the Sea-Side Home on Coney Island to provide medical care to poor children, and he founded the Brooklyn Society for the Prevention of Cruelty to Children.
+His generous contributions to the Hampton and Tuskeegee Institutes helped sustain those two schools, and his Harvard endowment made possible a new course in social ethics.
+The course’s unique combination of economics and ethics was unprecedented, and it was widely adopted at other institutions, earning White an honorary doctorate from Harvard in 1890.

 White died in 1921 in a skating accident.
-His legacy lives on not only in his buildings, most of which are still standing and are cherished historical landmarks selling for millions of dollars, but in his profound contributions to housing reform, education, and a model of social philanthropy that continues to be relevant today.
+His legacy lives on not only in his buildings (most of which are still standing as cherished historical landmarks that sell for millions of dollars), but also in his profound contributions to housing reform, education, and a salient model of social philanthropy that is relevant even to this day.

-An early pioneer of placemaking, White prioritized the creation of places for people to gather, both in his individual housing developments and in the larger neighborhood.
-His nine Riverside buildings had their own park, playground, bathhouse and music pavilion.
-At Warren Place, common points of entry encourage meetings between neighbors, and inner gardens, a fountain and a fishpond serve as focal points that give people reasons to congregate.
-And in the later years of his life, White’s creation and financial support of the Brooklyn Botanical Garden brought free access to green space, gardens, and community to the neighborhood’s poor.
+Places to Gather.
+An early pioneer of Placemaking, White prioritized the creation of places for people to gather, both in his individual housing developments and in the larger neighborhood.
+His nine Riverside buildings had their own park, playground, bathhouse, and music pavilion.
+At Warren Place, common points of entry encourage meetings between neighbors, while its inner gardens, fountain, and fishpond also serve as central meeting sites.
+In his later years, White’s creation and financial support of the Brooklyn Botanical Garden brought free access to green space, gardens, and community to the neighborhood’s poor.

-Alfred T. White’s motto was “philanthropy plus 5%,” referring to the return that he aimed to realize for himself and his fellow investors on the housing developments they built.
+The Power of 5%.
+Alfred T. White’s motto was “philanthropy plus 5%,” referring to the return that he aimed to generate for himself and fellow investors on the housing developments they built.
 Although lower than the profits attainable by speculators who could make up to 40% a year from poorly constructed tenements, White’s model was the first in the country to prove that housing could be simultaneously high quality, affordable to its poor tenants, and a profitable investment.